NexusGPU/tensor-fusion-site/docs/en/guide/comparison/compare-with-mig-mps.md

     # you can override profile fields
     tensor-fusion.ai/vram-limit: 4Gi // [!code highlight]
 ```

+## Total Cost of Ownership

+TCO of MIG+MPS is much higher than TensorFusion due to obvious disadvantages of MIG+MPS:

+- Complex manual planning and configuration
+- Coarse-grained resource control
+- Limited feature set
+- Vendor lock-in

+In comparison, TensorFusion is vendor-neutral and open source, supports fine-grained resource control and remote GPU sharing, with extensive automation across its feature set.
+It's free for small teams, and charges less than 4% of computing cost for medium and large teams to archive 50%+ cost saving.

 <!-- ### Performance Comparison -->
 <!-- Benchmark -->